joeMalmsten/ionicBones/README.md

 ## Issues
-Go ahead and make an issue on this repo or contact jmalmste.
+Go ahead and make an issue on this repo.